symbiosika/fastapp-framework/README_UnitTests.md

       }
     );
   });
+  expect(response.status).toBe(200);
+  expect(response.jsonResponse?.someNum).toBe(2);
 });
 ```

 The test file will have the function name in kebap-case plus ".test.ts" in the same folder.
 If you are working on the database you will do CRUD operations and delete all your test data afterwards.

+## Sequence

+Test that will test CRUD etc. needs to be run in sequence.
+That means they need to be in the same "test" or "it" block.